3TanE/LSM6DSV16X/README.md

 # LSM6DSV16X
-Arduino library to support the LSM6DSV16X 3D accelerometer and 3D gyroscope
+Arduino/Rasberry Pi Pico library to support the LSM6DSV16X 3D accelerometer and 3D gyroscope
+!!!
+This Fork is not a in place replacement since i decided to opt for snake case only !!!

 ## API
+### Arduino
 This sensor uses I2C or SPI to communicate.
 For I2C it is then required to create a TwoWire interface before accessing to the sensors: